JoshBradshaw/joshbradshaw.github.io/_posts/2015-05-19-abp-triggering-system.markdown

 - MRI
 ---

 The Arterial Blood Pressure Triggering System was my primary project during my four month co-op term in Dr. Chris Macgowan's MRI lab at SickKids.
-Chris hired me because he needed instrumentation to synchronize MRI scans with the motion of fetal pig hearts, but the only solutions available costed >$25,000 and were not guaranteed to work.
+Chris hired me because he needed instrumentation to synchronize MRI scans with the motion of fetal pig hearts, but the only solutions available cost >$25,000 and were not guaranteed to work.

-#### Learning about the setting

-To gain a better understanding of the unique challenges associated with MRI research, I watched a variety of MRI scans including unusual cases such as fetal scans and neonatal scans.
-I also volunteered for various protocol trials, and spent several hours in the scanner.
-Through the process of these scans I got familiar with cardiac imaging protocols and the various existing MRI compatible instruments.

 #### The problem

 MRI scanners take a significant amount of time to acquire enough signal for a diagnostic quality image.
 This means that to image a heart, which is constantly in motion, the MRI scanner must be synchronized with the cardiac and respiratory motion.
-In adults, we either use ECG or pulse oximeter to obtain the synchronization signal.
-In the case of the fetal imaging experiment, neither of these techniques were viable options, so in coordination with the cardiology department, we opted to use invasive blood pressure transducers for the cardiac monitoring.
+In adults, we either use ECG or a pulse oximeter to obtain the synchronization signal.
+In the case of the fetal imaging experiment, neither of these techniques were viable, so we opted to do the cardiac monitoring using invasive blood pressure transducers.

-My job was to design an interface between the blood pressure transducer and the MRI scanner, to provide a continuous real-time synchronization signal.
-I was also tasked with making an interface so that the experimenters and surgeons could monitor the pig's heart rate and blood pressure, so that they can identify and deal with any abnormalities or lapses in synchronization.
+My job was to design a system to convert the invasive blood pressure signal into a real-time synchronization signal for the MRI scanner.
+I was also tasked with making a display so that the experimenters and veterinary surgeons could monitor the pig's heart rate and blood pressure, allowing them to identify any abnormalities.

 #### The design

-I designed and built and extensively tested the device over the course of one four month co-op term.
-It is currently being used in a series of experiments at SickKids, and the design has been open-sourced so that other researchers can adapt it for their own experiments.
+I designed, built and extensively tested the device over the course of one four month co-op term.
+It is currently being used in a series of experiments at SickKids, and the source code and drawings have been open-sourced so that other researchers can use and adapt the tool for their own experiments.

 Resources: